 Box 13 — Specified Cooperatives

-This is a simple checkbox, not a dollar amount.
-If it's checked, it means the cooperative is telling you (and the IRS) that they qualify as a "specified agricultural or horticultural cooperative" under Section 199A(g).
-This affects how you handle the information in boxes 6 and 7.
+This is a simple checkbox.
+If it's checked, the cooperative qualifies as a "specified agricultural or horticultural cooperative" under Section 199A(g).

 Tax Implications: Where Does This Money Go on Your Return?